AlexandraVolentir/Advanced-Programminig-labs/Lab2/README.md

-## Laboratory 1 - Introduction to Java Programming
+## Laboratory 2 - The Room Assignment Problem

 ## The tasks can be divided in three categories: compulsory, homework and bonus